Starring Joshua Jay

 from your face, in the dark, and even alone.

-The show is approximately 75 minutes and includes an unusual refreshment and a hard-backed volume not otherwise for sale.
+The show is approximately 75 minutes and includes a cocktail and a hard-backed volume not otherwise for sale.

 Six Impossible Things has been built into Wildrence, an acclaimed event space on the Lower East Side.
 In each room, a new mystery unfolds to reveal an impossible 'thing'.